 These Use Classes define the eventual end use of the timber in terms of its likely susceptibility of decay or insect attack.
 The higher the Use Class, the greater the degree of preservative protection is required.

 The service lives of our low pressure treated timbers therefore vary depending upon their end use.
-For instance 30 years for external, coated timbers to up to 60 years for internal construction timbers.
+For a suitably fully coated product you would expect a service life of up to 15 years if installed and coated correctly.
 Please ask us for further details on specific service life expectations.